top of page

 The verb 'immure' has its origins in Latin, specifically from the Latin word 'immurare,' which is a combination of 'in,' meaning 'in,' and 'murus,' meaning 'wall.'
 'Immurare' literally meant 'to wall in' or 'to enclose within walls.'
 This Latin term was used in the context of physically confining individuals or things within a structure, often with the intent of isolation or imprisonment.
 As it made its way into English, 'immure' retained its fundamental meaning of enclosing or confining someone or something within a structure, typically with the purpose of isolating them from the outside world.
 The etymology of 'immure' reflects the concept of creating a literal barrier between an individual or an object and the external environment, emphasizing the idea of seclusion or imprisonment.

-Quiz: Find the meaning of immure
+Find the correct meaning of the verb immure:

 Try Again!